 in Cologne: (Nov 21 to Dec 23)

-Cologne has a number of Christmas markets to choose from.
-While Neumarkt is the
+Koln has a number of Christmas markets to choose from.
+Although

-- is probably the most attractive.
+- is probably the city's most attractive.
 Cologne's Cathedral is the scene for another Christmas

 to a number of other Christmas markets around wonderful Copenhagen.

-If you're looking for a quiet, romantic Christmas atmosphere then Ceský Krumlov could be
+If you're looking for a quiet, romantic Christmas atmosphere then Ceske Krumlov could be

 the place.
 The old medieval-style market comes to life on Advent weekends; in a